GuyHarwood/os-config/README.md

-OS Config and tweaks to improve the lacklustre default experience.
+OS Config to improve the lacklustre default experience.

-compiled over the years, because we forget.
+Compiled over the years, because we forget.